badquanta/approval-voting/README.md

     Please Enter your choices:
     > ...user input...

-What has occured is that a voter has been "checked-in" to the "booth";
+What has occurred is that a voter has been "checked-in" to the "booth";
-if at this point some other voter as some other terminal tries to identify as the same voter, they'll get notified that this voter has appeared alredy to vote; and options to start possibly challenging false votes.
+if at this point some other voter as some other terminal tries to identify as the same voter, they'll get notified that this voter has appeared already to vote; and options to start possibly challenging false votes.

 While the program collects the ballot; the "voter" remains "in-the-booth", although this should have an optional maximum timeout to prevent "booth locking."
 Perhaps 30 minutes.